Elijah1368/Bike-Sharing-Statistics/README.md

 ### Project Title
 Explore Bike Share Data of Three U.S. Cities

+### Usage
+-Download Repo
+-CD to Repo Folder
+-Type in console bikeshare.py
+-Will show you options on which city to choose in console

 ### Description
 Get an overview of bike share usage in Chicago, New York City, and Washington, DC.